CUBRID/cubrid-manual/en/admin/systemtap.rst

     :param table: Target table of the operation
     :param status: Value showing whether the operation ended with success or not

-.. function:: obj_read_start(table)

-    This marker is triggered before an object is read.

-    :param table: Target table of the operation

-.. function:: obj_read_end(table, status)

-    This marker is triggered after an object has been read.

-    :param table: Target table of the operation
-    :param status: Value showing whether the operation ended with success or not

 Index operation markers
 -----------------------